yonathanarya/depthmapper/README.md

 BEC: UBEC 5V/3A (for powering Jetson)

 ### Pre-requisites
 To use the CUDA version of OpenCV in this project, we have to build our own OpenCV as, by default, the built-in OpenCV shipped with Jetson Nano Jetpack is not having Cuda support.
+And also need to install pymavlink

 ### Running the program
 If running for the first time, prepare the chessboard then run the calibration first: